Guidance and information on Newly Qualified Teacher induction within Kensington and Chelsea and Westminster City Council

 To register an NQT for induction, or if you have any questions about the registration process or would like a copy of the NQT Service Level Agreement (SLA), please contact firstname.lastname@example.org.

 Qualified Teacher Status (QTS)

 NQTs must have been awarded QTS to be eligible for induction.
 Schools should check an NQT’s eligibility for induction, together with relevant employment and qualification checks on appointment.
 This will be confirmed through the registration process.

 To register an NQT for induction, a school or institution’s details must first be recorded on the NQT Manager system.

-School registered but login details forgotten?
-If username and/or password has been issued but forgotten, go to NQT Manager and from the list of Authorities, select the Appropriate Body name (either the Royal Borough of Kensington and Chelsea, or Westminster City Council).
+If a username and/or password has been issued but forgotten, go to NQT Manager and from the list of Authorities, select the Appropriate Body name (either the Kensington and Chelsea, or Westminster City Council).

 If the school is not registered, or username and password have not been issued to the Headteacher, NQT Coordinator or School Business Manager (or other nominated administrator), contact firstname.lastname@example.org indicating that you wish to register an NQT, providing the following details:

 NQT Service Level Agreement

 By registering an NQT for induction with either Kensington and Chelsea or Westminster City Council, schools agree to the terms and conditions of the relevant NQT Service Level Agreement which is available on request.